 And now some of your are saying “But I don’t have a flour mill, and those aren’t cheap.”
 Often that’s true but to make your adventure into milling your flour all the more enjoyable, we’ve arranged a special opportunity that you may want to consider.

 And you can use your Mockmill for milling more than just einkorn.
-The Mockmill can also be used to mill quinoa, corn, rye, oats, rice, barley and many more.
+The Mockmill can also be used to mill quinoa, corn, rye, oats, rice, barley, legumes, spices and many more.

 Flour Sifter – 8 cup capacity.
 Sturdy stainless steel.

-Milling your own einkorn flour at home is a great idea if you plan to make einkorn a regular part of your life.
+Milling your flour at home is exciting when you consider all the possible creations and benefits.
+It’s a great idea if you plan to make einkorn a regular part of your life.
 Hopefully this information has been helpful as you embark on the journey.

 If you have any questions or additional insights about milling flour, we’d love to hear about it in the comments.